ghorwin/CXTSimFit/README.md

 # CXTSimFit

-_CXTSimFit_ is a small tool to determine model parameters through inverse modeling of Tracer experiments (or filter tests).
-It fits the parameters of a typical diffusion and convection equation (with sorption and source term, and optional dual porosity) to measured inlet/outlet data.
+_CXTSimFit_ is a small tool to determine model parameters through _Inverse Modeling_ of Tracer experiments or break-through filter tests.
+It fits the parameters of a typical diffusion and convection equation to measured inlet/outlet data (optionally with sorption and source term, and/or dual porosity).
 As opposed to the original CXTFit (see reference below) it can handle much more complex equations and handle non-constant inlet conditions.

 Paper of the original CXTFIT: